Overview of MinRole Server Roles in SharePoint Servers 2016 and 2019

 Starting with the November 2016 Public Update for SharePoint Server 2016, Microsoft has introduced the following enhancements to MinRole:

 Better support for small and medium-sized farm topologies via new shared roles.
 Now you can deploy a MinRole farm with just 2 servers, or a high availability (HA) MinRole farm with just 4 servers.
-For more information about these new roles and recommended MinRole farm topologies, see Planning for a MinRole server deployment in SharePoint Servers 2016 and 2019 Public Preview.
+For more information about these new roles and recommended MinRole farm topologies, see Planning for a MinRole server deployment in SharePoint Servers 2016 and 2019.

 Updated service instance assignments for each server role to ensure your farm is operating at optimal performance.
-For more information about the new service instance assignments, see Description of MinRole and associated services in SharePoint Servers 2016 and 2019 Public Preview.
+For more information about the new service instance assignments, see Description of MinRole and associated services in SharePoint Servers 2016 and 2019.

 Microsoft recommends installing the November 2016 Public Update (or newer) for SharePoint Server 2016 to take full advantage of these MinRole enhancements.